PKief/latex-thesis-template/README.md

 \printbibliography[heading=subbibliography, type=book, title={Literatur}]
 ```

+> [!NOTE]
+> Make sure to run the LaTeX compiler for at least 3 times to see the contents of the literature section properly.

 ### JabRef
 Wait!
 Do I need to update those entries every time manually?
 This can be really ugly over time.
 The solution is [JabRef](https://www.jabref.org/).
 JabRef is a small but very useful java application to handle our sources and to update the `.bib`-files in our `sources`-folder.